Text by Arnulf Rohsmann regina hübner / forschung und eros

 "It was in 2008 on a small island of Sicily, when I met the immunologists Evelina Gatti and Philippe Pierre.
 On my question about what they were exactly doing, they answered, that they research on the self and the non-self in life.

 I felt very close to this concept and I got inspired for the video-work touch.

 In recent times I faced the subjective perception of life in and the project Perception of Self and Nonself in Life was born."
 (R.H.)

 The visual part of the project Perception of Self and Nonself in Life is entitled Dear Cell.
 It is composed by the videos Dear Cell (eyes), Dear Cell (letters), Dear Cell (transcriptions) and Dear Cell (cells).

 17 Research Directors, Group Leaders, Researchers and Professors of CIML and Inmed are the Protagonists of Dear Cell.

-They wrote a letter to their object of research and another letter to themselves, personifying their object of research: Dear Cell (letters) and Dear Cell (transcriptions).
-Read
+The Protagonists wrote a letter to their object of research and another letter to themselves, personifying their object of research.

 They provided the images of their objects of research: Dear Cell (cells).

 Dear Cell (letters) – video-recorded handwriting by the Protagonists and Dear Cell (transcriptions) – graphic video, transcriptions of the handwritten letters